FahmidToma/e-commerce-project/README.md

 # MERN E-Commerce Webapp

 A full-stack end-to-end e-commerce web application built with **MERN STACK** (MongoDB, Express, React, Node.js), featuring **Firebase Authentication**, **Stripe Payment Integration**, **Role-based Dashboards** and real-time updates using **Socket.IO**.
+Frontend is hosted on firebase and Backend is deployed on Render.

 ## Live Demo